 Without an enduring or permanent changed circumstances, New Jersey courts will not modify an existing alimony determination.

-If you need to discuss alimony modification, call the Law Offices of Peter Van Aulen, divorce lawyers in NJ, for a free consultation at 201-845-7400.
+If you need to discuss alimony modification, call the Law Offices of Peter Van Aulen, divorce lawyers in NJ, for a free 30 minute in office consultation at 201-845-7400.